jewel/clearskies/protocol/core.md

 ------------

 To grant access to a new peer, an access code is generated.
-Access codes are random 128-bit numbers that are regenerated each time an access code is needed.
+Access codes are random 56-bit numbers.
+While 56 bits seems weak, the access code is not used directly as an encryption key, but is instead used as a proof-of-identity.

 The default method of granting access sharing uses codes that are short-lived, single-use code.
 This is to reduce the risk of sharing the code over